uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/if-you-need-to-get-the-right-qualifications.md

 <h2 id="if-your-degree-is-not-in-the-subject-you-want-to-teach">If your degree is not in the subject you want to teach</h2>

-<p>If you need to top up your knowledge of the subject you want to teach, you could take a subject knowledge enhancement course (SKE).
-An SKE may be right for you if:</p>
+<p>If you need to top up your knowledge of the subject you want to teach, you could take a subject knowledge enhancement course (SKE).</p>

+ <p>An SKE may be right for you if:</p>

   <ul>
   <li><span>your degree is not in the subject you want to teach, but is related</span></li>